dholab/Mecklenburg-et-al-2022/README.md

 # Novel Virus Discovery Pipeline & Consensus Sequence for Mecklenburg et al. 2022

-This repository contains two files: 1) a snakefile script, which was used with Snakemake workflow manager, and 2) an annotated consensus sequence for the novel Hepatitis A virus variant documented in Mecklenberg et al. 2022.
+This repository contains two files: 1) a snakefile script, which was used with Snakemake workflow manager, and 2) an annotated consensus sequence for the novel Hepatitis A virus variant documented in Mecklenberg et al. 2022, _A New Variant of Hepatitis A Virus Causing Transient Liver Enzyme Elevations in Mauritius-origin Laboratory-housed Cynomolhus Macaques_.

 ## Novel Virus Discovery Pipeline